blocknetdx/documentation/docs/service-nodes/setup.md

 	  Sudo is necessary here because `/snode` directory is owned by `root`, not by $USER.
-So, if you want to stop supporting DGB coin, for example, and you also want to free up the 27GB of space the DGB blockchain is taking up, you'll need to first make sure your Service Node is shut down according to step 1 above, then make sure the DGB entry has been removed from `custom.yaml` according to step 2 above, then issue the following command to permanently remove DGB blockchain data and free the space it is occupying:
+So, if you want to stop supporting DGB coin, for example, and you also want to free up the 27GB of space the DGB blockchain is occupying, you'll need to first use `./builder.py` to reconfigure and relaunch your SNode *without* DGB support, then issue the
+	  following command to permanently remove DGB blockchain data and free the space it is occupying:
 	  ```